TheCatOfHs/sccop/README.md

 SCCOP_path = '/local/sccop'
 # Directory of SCCOP on CPU nodes
 CPU_local_path = '/local'
-# Path of VASP 2d
+# Path of VASP 2d and VASP 3d
 VASP_2d_path = '/opt/openmpi-1.6.3/bin/mpirun'
-# Path of VASP 3d
 VASP_3d_path = '/opt/intel/impi/4.0.3.008/intel64/bin/mpirun'
-# VASP 2d parallelization
+# VASP parallelization
 VASP_2d_exe = f'{VASP_2d_path} -np 48 vasp_relax_ab'
-# VASP 3d parallelization
 VASP_3d_exe = f'{VASP_3d_path} -np 48 vasp'
 ```

-**Note:** we recommend that put SCCOP under the /local directory to accelerate the speed of data processing.
+**Note:** we recommend that you put SCCOP under the /local directory to accelerate the speed of data processing.
 For researchers who want to change the submission of VASP jobs, see the code in `src/core/sub_vasp.py`.

 ### Define a Customized Search File

-To input crystal structures to CGCNN, you will need to define a customized dataset.
+To run SCCOP, you will need to define a customized dataset.
 Note that this is required for both training and predicting.

 Before defining a customized dataset, you will need: